-From the parking lot we follow the CAI path 15 which leads us to the Scale dell'Adamè, which we ascend to the Rifugio Lissone (2000 m - 45' from the parking lot) in a beautiful setting.
+From the parking lot we follow the CAI path 15 which leads us to the Scale dell'Adamè, which we ascend to the Lissone Hut (2000 m - 45' from the parking lot) in a beautiful setting.
 Behind the hut, we will notice a trail that climbs up the pines in a southeastern direction.
 We follow this path (CAI 24) which leads to the Passo di Forcella Rossa.
 Climbing steeply we will see on the left the Corno di Grevo massif and the west ridge covered by the ferrata.
-We continue on the path to a junction marked on a rock: on the right the CAI 24 continues, while on the left we walk towards the Ferrata del Corno di Grevo.
+We continue on the path to a crossroads signed on a rock: on the right the CAI 24 continues, while on the left we walk towards the Ferrata del Corno di Grevo.
 We hold the left.
 Attention to this point because if you don't notice the deviation sign on the rock, you risk to continue towards the saddle from where it is possible to climb to the Corno del Grevo from the Via Normale (i.e. the normal route we will use in the descent).

 At the junction on the rock, therefore, keep to the left and follow a path on grass that leads to the start of the ferrata marked with a white slab next to a former military tunnel (1h from the hut - 1h 45 'total).

 Let's start going up a nice vertical slab with good holds.
 This short slab immediately takes us to the edge that will characterize the climb.
 We now begin to proceed along an exposed edge that immediately shows the typical characteristics of this difficult itinerary: exposure, technical difficulties and severe environment.
 We proceed uphill on the edge with the cable (not always taut) that runs on the left edge of the ridge.
-After these meters we find an edge from which we descend slightly to a small saddle beyond which we cross a short ledge.
-We continue trying to identify, depending on the case, which side of the ridge should be kept during the climb.
+After these meters we find an edge from which goes down slightly to a small saddle beyond which we cross a short ledge.
+We continue trying to identify, depending on the case, which side of ridge thread should be kept during the climb.
 Continuing on, we reach a singular pillar on our right that we can use as support for the men as we always proceed faithfully following the ridge.
 Along the ridge we encounter a first difficult jump: we have to climb up a ledge with the cable that passes almost over our head and therefore with little possibility of using it to help us in the climb.
 To proceed we will have to try to use the legs to climb up that half meter necessary to grasp the upper part of the ledge and continue.
 We cover a short ledge and resume the ascent along the exposed edge of the ridge on the right side up to a passage in which we will remount a vertical section and carry on to the left.
 We walk a fairly flat stretch and carry a fairly vertical wall under which a pulpit comes back up and leads us to the ridge.
 We continue on the aerial ridge until we get around a ledge on the left side going up a steep ascending slab.
 This is a challenging trait due to the lack of grips and we will have to pull the cable.
 We continue now along some rocky cracks that characterize the ridge beyond which we must walk down a slope on a sloping slab.

 We are now under a long dihedral.
 As in other parts of this via ferrata, you can try to proceed climbing in some sections and in others you will find yourself with few holds and you will also proceed by pulling the cable.
 This long dihedral is quite physical and should get out of it quickly.
 Leaving the dihedral we will proceed by alternating short diagonal and other more vertical sections, however always at a level of sustained difficulty.
 We come to a rocky terrace where we can catch our breath before a new, rather smooth slab that takes us back to the ridge.
 The stretch is aerial and we proceed literally straddling the edge of the ridge, now particularly smooth.
 We have to trust the last remaining energies and proceed to replace this last difficult rib.
 After this difficult stretch we are on a ledge partly rocky and partly earthy that runs on the right side of the ridge.
 We remount a short vertical section and find ourselves at another saddle.
 Here to go up a short ledge we can look for a handle above it.
 Found more easily we will be able to unhook the carabiners and continue on the slab above.
-We are almost at the end of the road but concentration is now essential because some traits are still insidious.
-We go up a short wall with a few handholds, taking us back to the ridge where we will have to go back to the right of some stretches to the left of the wire in very strong exposure.
+We are almost at the end of the route but concentration is now essential because some traits are still insidious.
+We go up a short wall short wall with a few handholds, taking us back to the ridge where we will have to go back to the right of some stretches to the left of the wire in very strong exposure.
 We are now on a rocky terrace where we first ascend and then descend a spur beyond which we climb over the ridge and find ourselves under a short but extremely poor corner of holds.
 It will be essential to use the legs well to find a foothold on the right side of the dihedral, thus gaining a meter and reaching a providential handle.
 We go up the dihedral using the cable and we go out diagonally to the right until we meet another short dihedral this time more attached than the previous one.
 We leave the dihedral, we pass through a crack between the ridge and a pillar we find ourselves to circumvent on the left side of the ridge a protruding rocky blade.
 Needless to emphasize the strong exposure we are in now as we climb up the last vertical wall.
-We climb over the ridge bringing us back to the right side, climb the last leap and we are on the summit meadow where along a not difficult rocky ridge the equipment of this wonderful, challenging and extremely difficult via ferrata at the Corno del Grevo near the summit cross ends (2827 m - 3h from the start - 4h 45 'total).
+We climb over the ridge bringing us back to the right side, climb the last leap and we are on the summit meadow where along a not difficult rocky ridge the equipment of this wonderful, challenging and extremely difficult via ferrata at the Corno del Grevo near the summit cross (2827 m - 3h from the start - 4h 45 'total).

 The descent of the via ferrata starts not far from where the ascent equipment ends.
-We must descend along the southern slope using stretches of rope and chain then on stretches of rocks.
+We must descend along the southern slope using stretches of rope and chain chain then on stretches of rocks.
 Some uphill and downhill sections alternate (grade II+ in free climbing), some of which are quite difficult and where it is necessary to pay particular attention (white-red trail sign 24).
-In about 40 minutes we will reach Passo del Forcellino Rosso where we will keep the right to descend in the direction of Rifugio Lissone.
+In about 40 minutes we will reach the Forcellino Rosso pass where we will keep the right to descend in the direction of Rifugio Lissone.
 The descent is for long groove landslide and it is very prudent (and the hiking sticks are recommended).
 Going down the canal we will reach the crossroads that we have reached in the approach.
 From that point backwards along the path previously traveled up to the hut and then to the parking lot (2h 30 'from the summit - 7h 15' total).

 The rock of which this ridge is composed is solid and granite.
 Obviously this solidity and its roughness play in favor of a good climbing ability however the rock is not always full of obvious grips and some stretches we will have to follow them in adherence pulling on the cable.
 It may be an option to bring climbing shoes with you to increase grip in the most demanding sections.